dollabs/pamela/doc/IR-CHANGELOG.md

   * now `[pclass :methods method]` is a vector or **mdefs** (which differ in signature, including arity)
 2. New syntatic organization of rubrics with PR#137
   * In the process of fixing #121 running `boot test --namespaces testing.pamela.parser` passed 100% indicating proper semantic comparison of the maps.
 New rubrics were checked in to ensure that they are also syntactically identical (benefiting from the previous changes in sorting maps).
+3. Changes from fixing Issue #136 Field references as symbols
+  * All IR references to fields are now symbols instead of keywords.
+  * In order to carefully verify the new parser implementation new tool `bin/diffir` was created to analyze IR changes from running `boot test --namespaces testing.pamela.parser`
+  * The output of this tool has been captured here in [issue-136.diffir.txt](issue-136.diffir.txt) and [issue-136.diffir.diff](issue-136.diffir.diff) such that one can verify that there are no structural changes to the IR.